By Jim Ferri

 A few hours later I also soon found myself wishing I could stay longer than the three nights and two days I had allocated for my stopover.

-Architecture and Gardens Galore
+Singapore: Architecture and Gardens Galore

 In addition to its green space, one thing about Singapore that knocks you back is its hypermodern architecture, which melds well with the historical elements of the city.
 You’ve probably never seen anything like it.
 Anywhere.